-The biceps runs from the shoulder to the elbow and allows for shoulder and elbow flexion (flex biceps).
+The biceps runs from the shoulder to the elbow and controls shoulder and elbow flexion (flex biceps).
 The biceps tendons anchor the main muscle bulk of the biceps to its bony attachments.
-This can either tear completely called a complete tear or only tear partially, called a partial tear.
-Depending on the location of the tear and the severity (completeness) of the tear, a biceps tendon tear can be treated by a rehabilitation expert such as a chiropractor or physiotherapist.
-At Sydney Spine & Sports Centre (S3C) we are a muscle and joint rehabilitation centre of excellence.
+A biceps tear can be a complete tear or a partial tear.

 - Ongoing shoulder pain, and arm weakness

 - Sudden sharp pain, popping sound when lifting object